Literacy and Education Advancement

-At our after school programme we want the children to primarly have fun in a safe space.
-This is balanced with the structure of organised activities like soccer, rope skipping, hockey, boxing and chess.
+At our after-school programme we want the children to primarily have fun in a safe space.
+This is balanced with the structure of organised activities like soccer; rope skipping; volleyball; table tennis and more..

-GCU Academy Football Club has around 220 players from U7 to U19.
-When needed we supplement kit, boots, food, and provide transportation.
-The uniforms are particularly important in giving the youngsters a sense of identity; pride; and belonging and are often a powerful alternative to the colours and insignias associated with the gangs.
+GCU Football Club has around 200 players from u/7 to u/19.
+When needed we supplement kit, boots and food, and provide transportation.
+The uniforms are particularly important in giving the youngsters a sense of identity, pride and belonging and are often a powerful alternative to the colours and insignias associated with the gangs.

 An activity that is both aerobic and anaerobic, rope skipping has had a huge impact on our children both physically and mentally.
 GCU has a long history of excellence in this sport and has provided various teams that have competed at the provincial level.

 Beyond the formal sporting codes GCU and the coaches encourage and facilitate unstructured outdoor activities and play.
 This has included park cleaning and upgrading projects, gardening and physical activities in the park.

 The Heideveld community has a shortage of ECD centres and many local parents can’t afford or do not understand the importance of early childhood development.
 GCU has established a small creche which is accessible and affordable.
 Property has been acquired to build a multi-classroom creche centre and for up to 200 local youth and the training of local teachers.
 It is currently being crowd-funded here.

 The young adults who are involved with the organisation as a tutor or coach often find that it is a stepping stone to the career they dreamed of but thought was an impossibility.More